1nternerd/hubot-lunchbot/README.md

-    hubot I want <food>                       # adds <food> to the list of items to be ordered hubot @user wants <food>                  # adds <food> to the list of items to be ordered for @user hubot remove my order                     # removes your order hubot cancel all orders                   # cancels all the orders hubot lunch orders                        # lists all orders
+    hubot I want <food>                       # adds <food> to the list of items to be ordered hubot @user wants <food>                  # adds <food> to the list of items to be ordered for @user hubot restaurants                         # shows a shuffled list of restaurants hubot remove my order                     # removes your order hubot cancel all orders                   # cancels all the orders hubot lunch orders                        # lists all orders